Svalbardosaurus

-Svalbardosaurus is a genus of ichthyosaurs from the Lower Triassic.
+Svalbardosaurus is a genus from the Lower Triassic, initially identified as an ichthyosaur but later reinterpreted as an amphibian.

 The type species is Svalbardosaurus crassidens, named and described by Jean-Michel Mazin in 1981.
 The generic name refers to the Svalbard archipelago, of which Spitsbergen is a part, where the remains have been found.
 The specific name means "thick tooth" in Latin.
 The genus is solely based on some conical teeth and often considered a nomen dubium.